 What we have forgotten to mention so far is any reference to liquid water, nor oxygen in the atmosphere, nor acceptable temperatures, all common arguments for the existence of carbon-based type life.

 In the light of the antidarwinistic principle of thermodynamic, life will spring into existence using whatever media and molecules are locally available at the locally available average temperature and pressure.

-In fact for the Saturnian people, the Earth might look too close to the Sun which means the temperature there would be unbearably hot, also the air would feel pretty thin and the free oxygen for them is a strong poison.
+In fact for the Saturnian people, the Earth might seem way too close to the Sun which means the temperature there would be unbearably hot, also the air would feel pretty thin and the free oxygen for them is the strongest oxidant and poison to them.

 How was it possible for human life to develop into such an inhabitable planet like the Earth with such an unlikely chemistry available on its surface?